crcn/tandem-old/README.md

 > All of your web component development & debugging in one spot.

-Tandem is built on top of [Paperclip](packages/paperclip), a super fast template language that compiles to React (more frameworks and languages will eventually be supported).
+Tandem is built on top of [Paperclip](packages/paperclip), a super fast template language designed to compile to most languages and frameworks.
+Currently supporting React & static HTML.

 [GIF PREVIEW]